Sawhard-05/Space-Invader/README.md

 2. The player shoots bullets using the **space bar** to eliminate aliens.
 3. Aliens fire bullets downward, and the player must **dodge enemy bullets** while trying to destroy all aliens.
 4. The game continues until all aliens are defeated or the player gets hit.
-5. The score increases with every alien destroyed.

 ---